-The telephone interview will be conducted by an experienced insurance professional.
-If the day/time they call doesn’t work for you, you can reschedule.
+If you are not available when the interviewer calls, you can reschedule for a better time that works for you.
 Another option is for you to call into the company directly and complete the interview at that time.

 Documents You’ll Need for the Interview

-- Names, addresses and phone numbers of doctors, hospitals/clinics you’ve visited in the past 10 years
+- Names, addresses, and phone numbers of current doctors, as well as any doctors visited within the last few years

 Completing the Phone Interview

 The next step would be to complete your life insurance medical exam.
-Some carriers schedule the medical exam during the phone interview with you, some will call later to schedule it separately.
+If required, some carriers schedule the medical exam during the phone interview with you, some will call later to schedule it separately.

-Not all of life insurance companies follow the same processes, but this is a general explanation of how the phone interview is conducted.
-If you’re ready to apply for life insurance, press the Choose button next to your choice of carriers on the quote you have run and follow the prompts.
-It’s easy, fast, and secure.
+Not all life insurance companies follow the same processes, but this is a general explanation of how the phone interview is conducted.